Look, if you’re serious about building wealth through real estate in Canada, you need to understand investment property mortgage rates. Period.

 -

-December 2025 rates are favorable—this is a good time to invest
+Early 2026 rates are stable—this is a good time to invest

 Ready to secure competitive financing for your Canadian investment property?